Authors and Collaborators

 Many partners contributed to this report.

-Evan Jenkins, a longtime New York Times editor who is now a consulting editor of the Columbia Journalism Review, was the copy editor.
+Evan Jenkins, a longtime journalist, currently a consulting editor of the Columbia Journalism Review, was the copy editor.

 Finally, the project could not have been completed without the extraordinary support, both financially and personally, of the Pew Charitable Trusts, particularly Don Kimelman, our friend and colleague, and Rebecca Rimel, whose idea this report was in the first place.